NORMANTON PARK CONDOMINIUM

 District 05 is usually ranked just after District 15.
 The homes here are mainly landed houses or private condominiums.

 - Nearest MRT Station.
-The One Normanton location is not within easy walking distance of an MRT station.
-The nearest, Kent Ridge station, is about 1km away, and would take 15 minutes to walk in a direct line.
+The Normanton Park location is not within easy walking distance of an MRT station.
+The nearest, Kent Ridge station, is about 1km away, and would take about 15 to 16 minutes to walk in a direct line.

 However there are public buses and a bus stop near by, and shuttle buses that loop between Science Park and the MRT station.